alyssarose05/c463-pod-a/README.md

 # c463-pod-a
-An analysis on evictions conducted by the NYC Housing Authority conducted by C463 Pod A from COOP Careers.
+An analysis on the evictions against NYCHA residents from 2017 to 2022, conducted by C463 Pod A from COOP Careers.

 ## Team information
 C463 Pod A